Skip to main content

 Tooltip

 By default, a scatterplot inherits the tooltip from the grid.
-However, you can customize the scatterplot's tooltip to show the data you want using the Tooltip info panel or via the context menu.
+However, you can customize the scatterplot's tooltip to show the data you want using the Tooltip info pane on the Context Panel.
+To configure a custom tooltip:

 In addition, a scatterplot itself can be used as a group tooltip, which may be especially useful when dealing with grouped or clustered data or when the screen space is limited.